 Converting Fresh Herbs To Dried

-Fresh herbs can be dried.
-One of the best possible ways to dry herbs at home is to sun dry them.
-While it may take some time, you will get freshly fried herbs at home easily.
-All you have to do is chop the fresh herbs into smaller pieces, spread them on a sheet, and let it sun dry.
+One of the easiest ways to dry herbs is to directly put them under the sun.
+The sun-dried method is most commonly used, even if it takes some time.
+All you have to do is chop the fresh herbs into small pieces, spread them evenly on a sheet, and let them dry in the sun.

-The other way to convert fresh herbs to dry is to use a food dehydrator.
-This process will be quicker than the sun-dried option, but for this, you will need a food dehydrator at home.
+Another way to convert fresh herbs to dry is to use a food dehydrator.
+This process will be quicker than the sun-dried option.
+However, you will need a food dehydrator at home to continue with this method.
 Also, you will have to follow adequate steps to use a machine to obtain dried herbs effectively.

 Another possible and simple option to convert fresh herbs to dried ones is to use an oven, or an air fryer, or to air dry them in a paper bag.
 These methods can also be easily accomplished at home without any difficulties.